pyeve/eve/_sources/config.txt

 ``versioned``                   If ``True``, this field will be included in the
                                 versioned history of each document when
                                 ``versioning`` is enabled.
 Defaults to ``True``.

+``keyschema``                   Validation schema for all values of a ``dict``.
+                                The dict can have arbitrary keys, the values for all of which must validate with given schema.
+See `keyschema example <http://cerberus.readthedocs.org/en/latest/#keyschema>`_.

+``regex``                       Validation will fail if field value does not
+                                match the provided regex rule.
+Only applies to string fields.
+See `email validation example <http://cerberus.readthedocs.org/en/latest/#regex>`_

+``dependencies``                This rule allows a list of fields that must be
+                                present in order for the target field to be allowed.
+See `dependencies example <http://cerberus.readthedocs.org/en/latest/#dependencies>`_

 =============================== ==============================================

 Schema syntax is based on Cerberus_ and yes, it can be extended.
 In fact, Eve